andrisimonetti/SLR-ML-toolkit/README.md

 The following procedure outlines four stages for setting up, creating, analyzing, and visualizing a dataset of articles extracting meaningful insights.
 The process begins with setting up the necessary tools, either on a local machine (with Jupyter Notebook) or on Google Colab.
 Users can also experiment with provided data examples to familiarize themselves with the toolkit.

-The first step involves organizing and preparing the bibliographic data.
+The first stage involves organizing and preparing the bibliographic data.
 This includes structuring data from sources like Scopus or Web of Science into a data frame, enhancing it with additional information about journal rankings, and pre-processing the abstracts.

 Once the data is prepared, the analysis stage begins.
 The analysis focuses on identifying distinct topics within the abstracts through the application of the Statistically Validated Networks method to build a network of words.
 Then, the toolkit identifies topics and their associations with the documents.
 Users can select and assign labels to the most relevant topics.
 Additionally, topic-related statistics are computed and saved for further examination, providing deeper insights into the distribution and significance of various themes in the literature.

+Once the selection of topics is provided, users can apply filters based on citation counts and top journal appearances to create a final selection of articles.

 Finally, visualizations are created to present the findings.
 Scatterplots illustrate key metrics such as citation ratios and the representation of top journals within the dataset.
 These visual outputs offer a clear overview of the selected topics and their relevance, enabling more informed exploration of the dataset.

-Overall, the entire process outputs structured files that include the cleaned dataset, topic definitions, document-topic associations, and visual representations of the results.
+Overall, the entire process outputs structured files that include the cleaned dataset, topic definitions, document-topic associations, visual representations of the results, and the selection of articles.

 ### STAGE 0 - Set up